ronrothjr/The-Spiral-of-Becoming/blog.md

 # **The Threads of Becoming: Finding Common Ground in Life's Deepest Questions**

+_**Abstract:** The Threads of Becoming explores seven universal tensions that show up wherever humans wrestle with what matters: Presence, Consent, Memory, Pause, Embodiment, Uncertainty, and Becoming.
+Not a theology.
+Not a psychology.
+A shared language for the questions we all recognize.
+The full article offers real examples, guiding questions, and a simple navigation practice._

+---

 You've had this argument before.

 Maybe it's with your partner—the one about how much time you spend together versus apart.
 Maybe it's the conversation with yourself about whether to speak up in the meeting or stay quiet.
 Maybe it's the tug-of-war between honoring where you came from and becoming who you're meant to be.